 Are you getting over voltage faults from your VFD?
-Annoying erratic operation?
+Erratic operation?
 Hearing strange noises?
 VFD failure?
-Chances are you may need to change up your use and maintenance routines for your VFD and probably other equipment too.
+Chances are you may need to change your use and maintenance routines for your VFD and probably other equipment too.
 As a rule, VFDs are reliable as hell.
 But like most things, they have their critical needs, and sadly, their breaking points.

 A variable frequency drive (VFD) controls the speed, torque, and direction of an AC motor.
 This sounds pretty basic, but the electronic guts of the operation are actually complicated and need consistent maintenance by qualified operators.

 We’ve produced a helpful bullet list of common causes of VFD failures, along with maintenance and repair tips.
 If there’s ONE takeaway, it’s this: avoid what we call the Electronic Axis of Evil: Dirt, Heat, and Moisture like they are the plague.
 A potentially costly plague.